-Recommended Buying Options For People with No Credit
+Financing Options for People with Bad Credit

 "Imagine settling into the dream home YOU choose and then working to buy it..."

-Be an informed consumer and understand the home loan obligation you are signing on to.
-Make sure you are familiar with these terms before you start scouting for a suitable home loan product to fit your needs.
+Be an informed consumer and understand the lending obligation you are signing on to.
+Make sure you are familiar with these terms before you start comparing suitable financing options to buy a house.

 Principal: The total amount of debt, the principle excludes interest and late charges remaining on a loan.

 Refinance: Paying off your existing mortgage with the proceeds from new financing.

 Variable rate loan: The interest rate on this financing fluctuates in response to changing market conditions.
 As the interest rate fluctuates, your monthly payments will be adjusted up or down depending upon your agreed upon terms.

 LTV/LCR: LTV is an acronym for the loan to-value ratio while LCR stands for the loan-to-cost ratio.
 Both are terms used by various mortgage lending companies to determine the financing amount that a person is eligible for based upon the total cost of the property you intend to purchase.